Raymond Daniels (martial artist): Career

 Don Rodrigues, coach and co-founder of the famed Team Paul Mitchell Karate, recruited Daniels in 1999.
 Daniels left the Paul Mitchell Team in 2001, joining other teams in successive years.

 In 2006, Daniels began fighting for Chuck Norris' World Combat League as captain of the Los Angeles Stars.
 Daniels fought in the 80 kg/178 lbs and 88 kg/195 lbs weight divisions, compiling a 17–0–0 (9 KO) fight record.
 Daniels had a highly anticipated bout with fellow undefeated kickboxing star Stephen "Wonderboy" Thompson.
 Daniels initially won the bout by technical knockout due to a knee injury suffered by Thompson.
+However, this was later overturned into a no contest.

 Daniels defeated Peyton Russell via third-round TKO (three knockdown rule) at the K-1 World Grand Prix 2007 in Las Vegas on August 11, 2007.

 Daniels defeated Michael Page at the W.A.K.O.
 Irish Open 2008, winning gold in the 84 kg semi-contact division.

 Daniels would then set his sights on the world of mixed martial arts and was touted by Strikeforce as "the next Cung Le".
 On June 27, 2008, he made his MMA debut against twelve fight veteran Jeremiah Metcalf at Strikeforce: Melendez vs. Thomson.
 Daniels was defeated by submission via rear-naked choke in the second round.

 Daniels defended his gold, in the 84 kg semi-contact division, in a rematch against Michael Page at the W.A.K.O.
 Irish Open 2009.

 Daniels defeated Michael Page in their trilogy bout at the W.A.K.O.
 Irish Open 2011, securing gold in the 84 kg semi-contact division.

-In his first outing under full Oriental kickboxing rules, Daniels defeated two opponents in Dublin, Ireland on October 8, 2011 to win the four man 84 kg/185 lbs tournament at the Pain and Glory event.
+In his first outing under full Oriental kickboxing rules, Daniels defeated two opponents in Dublin, Ireland on October 8, 2011, to win the four man 84 kg/185 lbs tournament at the Pain and Glory event.
 After knocking out English Muay Thai fighter Andy Bakewell with a spinning heel kick in the semi-finals, he took a split decision over Irish kickboxer Mark Casserly in the final.